python/mypy/docs/source/common_issues.rst

 operating system as default values for ``sys.version_info`` and ``sys.platform``.

-To target a different Python version, use the ``--python-version X.Y`` flag.
+To target a different Python version, use the :option:`--python-version X.Y <mypy --python-version>` flag.
-For example, to verify your code typechecks if were run using Python 2, pass in ``--python-version 2.7`` from the command line.
+For example, to verify your code typechecks if were run using Python 2, pass in :option:`--python-version 2.7 <mypy --python-version>` from the command line.
 Note that you do not need to have Python 2.7 installed to perform this check.

-To target a different operating system, use the ``--platform PLATFORM`` flag.
+To target a different operating system, use the :option:`--platform PLATFORM <mypy --platform>` flag.
-For example, to verify your code typechecks if it were run in Windows, pass in ``--platform win32``.
+For example, to verify your code typechecks if it were run in Windows, pass in :option:`--platform win32 <mypy --platform>`.
 See the documentation for :py:data:`sys.platform` for examples of valid platform parameters.

 .. _reveal-type: